orbant12/Clippify/README.md

 1. **Mastery of FFMPEG Syntax:** Proficient in manipulating media files (mp3, mp4, blob, blob64, URL, data URL) using FFMPEG, showcasing a deep understanding of multimedia processing.

-2. **Self-trained Neural Network for Video Transcript Extraction:** Built a neural network using TensorFlow and Numpy for video transcript extraction, demonstrating expertise in machine learning and natural language processing.
+2. **Self-trained Neural Network for Video Transcript Extraction:** Built a Convolutional Neural Network using TensorFlow, Numpy, Pandas for video transcript extraction, demonstrating expertise in machine learning and natural language processing.

 3. **OpenAI API Implementation:** Successfully integrated the OpenAI API to create a ChatBot, showcasing proficiency in leveraging external APIs for advanced functionality.